Montagnea arenaria

 Montagnea arenaria, commonly known as the gasteroid coprinus, is a species of secotioid fungus in the family Agaricaceae.
-Originally named Agaricus arenarius by Augustin Pyramus de Candolle in 1815, it was transferred to the genus Montagnea by Sanford Myron Zeller in 1943.
-The species is characterized by a cap that has an apical disc up to 5 cm wide, radial gills, a hymenophore, and spores with a prominent germ pore.
-It is inedible.
+Commonly found in desert habitats, the species is characterized by a cap that has an apical disc up to 5 cm wide, radial gills, a hymenophore, and spores with a prominent germ pore.
+The morphology of this species is widely variable and it is inedible.